West Las Vegas: History

-In 1958, the City of Las Vegas passed an ordinance that forbade black dealers, but in the same year, for the first time gambling regulations were passed which set up inspectors and a Gaming Control Board.
+In 1958, for the first time gambling regulations were passed which set up inspectors and a Gaming Control Board.
 One of the first inspectors was Clarence Ray, who would later operate the only licensed dealing school to train black dealers for work on the strip at the beginning of desegregation.
 In 1960, Hank Greenspun, one time owner of the Las Vegas Sun, met with city leaders and members of the NAACP at the closed Moulin Rouge to work out the desegregation agreement for all of the casinos of the Strip.
 Once segregation lost its hold on the city, the area fell into disrepair as the more prosperous blacks moved to other areas of the community, or preferred to work on the Strip for the higher wages offered.
 In 1971, Vegas housing codes were modified to prevent redlining, allowing blacks to move out of West Vegas.

 Many people in the community felt there was an effort to prevent blacks from owning clubs.
 Senator Joe Neal confirmed that licenses were denied after the Civil Rights Movement.
 There were attempts to keep the area thriving, like when Leonard Roy and his son tried to revamp the Moulin Rouge and reopen it in 1977.
 They were unable to obtain liquor licenses, so they opened a coffee shop there and ran the hotel for three years before it failed again.
 In the 1980s, Bob Bailey began a non-profit organization with hopes of revitalizing Jackson Avenue (known to locals as Jackson Street).
 Knight-Preddy became president of the Jackson Street Redevelopment Company, which had plans to create a pedestrian mall along four blocks of west Las Vegas, the historic black neighborhood of the city.
 They got contracts signed, were promised federal loan funds, had a feasibility study completed and made a marketing video.

 Knight-Preddy, her husband Joe Preddy and their son, James Walker, made another attempt to revive the Moulin Rouge in the early 1990s, and had difficulty obtaining licenses.
 Then in 1992, the West Las Vegas riots, sparked by the Rodney King verdicts spread into West Las Vegas and resulted in property damage and mob violence, which continued for several weeks.
 Later that same year, Knight-Preddy got the Moulin Rouge approved on the National Register of Historic Places and hoped that it would spark revitalization, but it burned in a major fire in 2003 and again in 2009.
 As late as 2000, Preddy was still trying to convince investors and city founders to create a welcoming space for development by ridding the area of crime and provide an infusion of capital to stop the decay of the historic area, but by 2005, the city had pulled out of the investment plan.